Salem, Massachusetts: Naumkeag

 Native Americans lived in northeastern Massachusetts for thousands of years prior to European colonization of the Americas.
 The peninsula that would become Salem was known as Naumkeag (alternate spellings Naemkeck, Nahumkek, Neumkeage) by the native people who lived there at the time of contact in the early 1600s.
 Naumkeag was a major settlement for the indigenous group that controlled territory from the Merrimack to the Mystic rivers.
 The English and other Europeans referred to them as the Naumkeag people.
 There are probable indigenous settlement sites near the mouths of the North, South, and Forest rivers in Salem.

 The contact period was a disastrous time for the Naumkeag.
 Many Naumkeag died in a war with the Tarrantine and as a result of a smallpox epidemic in 1617–1619, including their powerful sachem Nanepashemet.
 The disease had probably been contracted by members who came into contact with European fishermen or explorers.
 Their strength was reduced just prior to the arrival of English settlers in 1626 to what became modern-day Salem.
 In 1633, a second smallpox epidemic struck, killing two of Nanepashemet's successors, Montowompate and Wonohaquaham, and leaving his remaining heir Wenepoykin scarred.
 So it was that English settlers met little resistance on their arrival in Salem.
 Although Wenepoykin would join Metacomet in King Philip's War in 1675, the English settlers at this point had the numerical superiority to defeat Metacomet's indigenous coalition.

-It was not until 1686, when the Massachusetts Bay Colony Charter was recalled by the King in the creation of the Dominion of New England that Wenepoykin's heirs pressed their claim to the land of Salem, for which they were paid twenty pounds.
+It was not until 1686, when the Massachusetts Bay Colony Charter was recalled by King James II in the creation of the Dominion of New England that Wenepoykin's heirs pressed their claim to the land of Salem, for which they were paid twenty pounds.